 Most people planning a DIY move are trying to save money.
 We get it.
 But they're also gambling that nothing goes wrong.
 And moves are where things go wrong.

-If DIY genuinely makes sense, pack smart and start early.
+If DIY genuinely makes sense, pack smart and start panning your move early.
 But if you're not sure?
 Hiring movers is an investment in your time, your body, and your peace of mind.